Commenting on Dofollow-Blogs as a Link Building Strategy

 - I will visit the pages of real commenters and read the content there

-- I will retweet your post or like your site on Facebook
+- I will retweet your posts or +1 your site on Google+

-- I will bookmark or link their blog
+- I will bookmark or link your blog